 Healthcare Project Manager

-Without the expertise of a manager, the productivity of an organization and the quality of a product can drop.
+Without a manager’s expertise, an organization’s productivity and product quality can drop.
 Team members and customers suffer from the results of a poorly managed project.
 Organizations providing critical services such as healthcare cannot afford to lose time and money when the livelihoods of their patients are at stake.
+As the healthcare industry continues to grow, so does the demand for highly qualified healthcare project managers to ensure that healthcare organizations can efficiently provide care and research cures.

 The healthcare industry is one of the fastest-growing occupational sectors in the United States and is poised to be one of the leading employers of project managers.
-Data from the U.S. Bureau of Labor Statistics (BLS) reports that healthcare and social assistance are projected to add the most jobs out of any field, with an estimated 4.7 million new positions in the coming decade (BLS 2023).
+Data from the U.S. Bureau of Labor Statistics (BLS) reports that healthcare and social assistance are projected to add the most jobs out of any field, with an estimated 6.7 million new positions in the coming decade (BLS 2024).

 Read on to learn more about becoming a healthcare project manager.